saaamar/abtest-framework/verification/results/verification_summary.md

 - **Flexible data sources** (CSV, Parquet, SQL, cloud storage)
 - **Maintainability** (low boilerplate, consistent patterns)

-Many data science teams default to scipy+pandas for statistics, but face substantial boilerplate (30-60 lines per metric).
+Many data science teams default to `scipy+pandas` for statistics, but face substantial boilerplate (30–60 lines per metric).
 Third-party A/B testing packages promise higher-level abstractions, but their suitability for production use is unclear.

 ### 1.2 Research Questions

-1. Can existing Python A/B testing packages implement the four verification scenarios defined in `AB_LIBRARY_VERIFICATION.md`?
+1. Can existing Python A/B testing packages implement the verification scenarios defined in `AB_LIBRARY_VERIFICATION.md`?
-2. Do they reduce boilerplate compared to scipy+pandas?
+2. Do they reduce boilerplate compared to `scipy+pandas`?
-3. Are they production-ready (installable, maintained, documented)?
+3. Are they production-ready for our use cases (maintainable, documented, practical to use)?

 ### 1.3 Scope